-By the latter part of the 2nd century, the Han dynasty ceases to be a very functional political entity.
-Eventually, in the year 220, the last Han emperor is set aside, and the country breaks up at that point into three successor states: Shu Han, Wei, and Wu.
-This sets up a very short but fascinating age in China’s early history that spans from 222 to 265 and is known as the Three Kingdoms period.
+By the latter part of the 2nd century, the Han dynasty ceased to be a functional political entity.
+Eventually, in the year 220, the last Han emperor was set aside, and the country divided into three successor states: Shu Han, Wei, and Wu.
+This set up a short but fascinating age in China’s early history that spans from 222 to 265, known as the Three Kingdoms period.

 Three Kings, Three Kingdoms

-Liu Bei, a member of the imperial Liu family, sets up a kingdom called Shu Han.
-Shu is an ancient term for the area of Sichuan; and Han obviously implies that this is a continuation of the Han dynasty.
+Liu Bei, a member of the imperial Liu family, set up a kingdom called Shu Han, Shu being an ancient term for the area of Sichuan, and Han implying this as a continuation of the Han dynasty.

-In northern China, a man named Cao Pei founds a kingdom called Wei.
-Cao Pei is the son of a man named Cao Cao, who was the adopted son of a eunuch.
-Cao Cao is one of the many people who have been contending for power under the final decades of the Han, and he carves out a large territory in north China under his control.
-He also dies in 220, and it is his son Cao Pei who sets up the kingdom of Wei.
+In northern China, a man named Cao Pei founded a kingdom called Wei.
+Cao Pei was the son of a man named Cao Cao, the adopted son of a eunuch.
+Cao Cao was one of the many people who have been contending for power under the final decades of the Han, and carving out a large territory in northern China under his control.
+His death in 220 allowed his son Cao Pei to set up the kingdom of Wei.

-In southeastern China, a third state is formed, ruled by a man called Sun Wu.
-The state itself is also called Wu; that’s a traditional ancient historical name for that part of China.
+In southeastern China, a third state was formed, ruled by a man called Sun Wu.
+The state itself is also called Wu, a traditional ancient historical name for that part of China.

 Celebrating Military Deception

-What makes the Three Kingdoms period so fascinating, so interesting, is that it becomes an age of great heroism and romance.
-It is looked upon by later Chinese as a golden age, not a golden age of good government or of flourishing poetry and art, but an age of great adventure.
+What makes the Three Kingdoms period so fascinating is that it became an age of great heroism and romance.
+It is looked upon by later Chinese as a golden age—not of good government or of flourishing poetry and art, but an age of great adventure.

 The reason for this is, in part, because the heroes of this period are not the kinds of scholars, political officials, or emperors who are portrayed as the great culture heroes in later times.
 These are military men, noted not for their strength or for their ability to crush their opponents, but for their cleverness and wit.
-This is an age in which deceiving your enemy, outwitting your enemy, winning fights by not fighting are considered to be the great talents, the great successes, the great accomplishments of the heroes of the age.
+This is an age in which deceiving, outwitting, and winning fights against your enemy by not fighting are considered to be the great talents and accomplishments of the heroes of the age.

 One particularly fascinating figure was Zhuge Liang.
-Zhuge Liang was a general—he never becomes a ruler, he never seems to have had the ambition of seizing power for himself—but he comes to be known as one of the greatest strategists in Chinese history.
+Zhuge Liang was a general—he never became a ruler or seems to have had the ambition of seizing power for himself—but he came to be known as one of the greatest strategists in Chinese history.
 Cao Cao and Zhuge Liang are often held up as the great exemplars of clever strategy.

 If you don’t have arrows, your archers aren’t going to be very useful.
 What to do?

-They decide to take advantage of a particular circumstance in their location, which is that this river that flows between the two armies in the evenings tends to become covered with fog.
-It’s a time of year when at night, the air cools down and the air rising from the river condenses and you get a thick layer of fog over the river.
-They go upstream and they commandeer boats as they go along.
-They take all these boats, and then in the boats, they build dummies.
-They make little mannequins out of straw, and they put uniforms on these mannequins, and then they tie the boats together, and they push them out into the stream, and they float downstream in the evening, just as the fog is descending on the river.
-On the southern bank, the sentries are very alert, they’re watching out, and they know that particularly under the cover of fog is a dangerous time because the enemy on the north bank may try to slip across the river and attack, so they’re very much on the alert.
+They decide to take advantage of a particular circumstance in their location: The river that flows between the two armies in the evenings tends to become covered with fog.
+It’s a time of year when at night, the air cools down and the air rising from the river condenses, creating a thick layer of fog over the river.
+They go upstream and commandeer boats as they go along.
+They build dummies out straw, dress them in uniforms, then tie the boats together and push them out into the stream.
+The boats float downstream in the evening, just as the fog is descending on the river.
+On the southern bank, the sentries are alert, watching out, and they know that under the cover of fog is a dangerous time because the enemy on the north bank may try to slip across the river and attack.

-They see, coming down the river through the fog, these boats, and in the boats—they can’t see very clearly because of the fog—but they see all the soldiers lined up, waiting to attack.
+They see the outline of these boats coming down the river through the fog, but because of the cover, they can’t see very clearly.
+They see all the soldiers lined up, waiting to attack.
 They think, “We’ve figured out their clever strategy, and they’re trying to sneak up on us in the fog,” and so they unleash a hail of arrows on these boats.
 Of course, the arrows stick in the straw dummies.
-On the north side, they haul the ropes in, they draw the boats back and they’ve resupplied themselves with the arrows they needed to carry on the campaign.
-This sort of story becomes legendary, and it’s passed down.
-Straw Boats Borrow Arrows is the title of it.
+On the north side, the opposing army hauls the ropes in, draw the boats back, and they’ve resupplied themselves with the arrows they needed to carry on the campaign.
+This sort of story becomes legendary, passed down through China.